 ABOUT YOUR HOSTS

-Dan Perlman is an award winning chef and advanced sommelier, and an internationally published food and wine writer with more than forty years of experience.
-His kitchen adventures range from his teen years at The Side Door in the city of Ann Arbor, Michigan to later stints with Tom Colicchio at Mondrian, and on to sous chef at The Sazerac House and chef at The Kitchen Club, all in New York City.
+Dan Perlman is an award winning chef, advanced sommelier, and an internationally published food and wine writer, with more than forty years of experience.
+His kitchen adventures range from his teen years at The Side Door in his hometown of Ann Arbor, Michigan to later stints with Tom Colicchio at Mondrian, and on to sous chef at The Sazerac House and chef at The Kitchen Club, all in New York City.
 He is well known for the creation of award-winning wine lists at the New York restaurants American Renaissance, Felidia, Veritas, AZ, and pazo.
 He writes the SaltShaker blog, on food, wine, restaurants, and travel, and his published works are available on his personal website.

 Henry Tapia, Casa SaltShaker’s charming host, is an anthropologist and a trained and licensed instructor of folklore dance and tango, and is always eager to share his knowledge of both local and Andean culture.
 Henry is a native of Trujillo, Peru and brings with him the experiences and secrets of Peruvian home cooking.
 He has lived and worked in Buenos Aires for nearly two decades, where, aside of caring for our dinner guests, he is the director of his own folklore dance company, La Qantuta, and offers private tango and folklore dance lessons.

 We seat a maximum of ten (10) guests at our shared table, yes, we understand you’re skinny, and no, we can’t fit an 11th person in.
 But sure, go ahead and ask.